-Ethics and confidentiality are essential elements of the Coast Guard Ombudsman Program.
+Overview Introduction Ethics and confidentiality are essential elements of the Coast Guard Ombudsman Program.
 It is vital that all Ombudsmen know and understand the value of ethics and confidentiality to their success as a command ombudsman.
 The commitment and responsibility to these values is required throughout the term of service.
 This unit emphasizes ethical standards for an ombudsman in the performance of their duties by describing the code of conduct, explaining the importance of confidentiality, and providing guidance on conflicts of interest.

-- DESCRIBE the code of conduct and its importance in carrying out the roles and responsibilities of an ombudsman. - IDENTIFY the difference between confidentiality and reportable information. - LIST ways the ombudsman can promote confidentiality. - IDENTIFY consequences of a breach in confidentiality. - RECOGNIZE conflicts of interest. - DESCRIBE how to avoid conflicts of interest.

-- Coast Guard Ombudsman Program, COMDTINST 1750.4 (Series) - Navy Ombudsman Basic Training - Navy Family Ombudsman Program Manual, Sep 1994
+Objectives After successfully completing this lesson, you will be able to: • • DESCRIBE the code of conduct and its importance in carrying out the roles and responsibilities of an ombudsman. • IDENTIFY the difference between confidentiality and reportable information. • LIST ways the ombudsman can promote confidentiality. • IDENTIFY consequences of a breach in confidentiality. • RECOGNIZE conflicts of interest. • DESCRIBE how to avoid conflicts of interest.
+References The following references were used to develop this unit: Coast Guard Ombudsman Program, COMDTINST 1750.4 (Series) Navy Ombudsman Basic Training Navy Family Ombudsman Program Manual, Sep 1994